 If you’re reading this, you might be here to alleviate a sense of unease, to feel better in your body and mind.
-You might very well sense the value of mindfulness practices like this one.
+You might very well sense the value of mindfulness practices.

 With apologies to Robert Frost, this post doesn’t concern which road you should take.
-It’s about the reality that we walk and we walk and we continue to walk the road we’ve been walking.
-Our brains are wired to take the path of least resistance to increase the chances of survival.
+It’s about the reality that we walk, and we walk, and we continue to walk the road we’ve been walking.
+Your brain is wired to take the path of least resistance—the familiar path—to increase your chances of survival.

-But today’s humans live on for decades longer than it takes to reproduce.
-That could be a purgatory, feeling and functioning just well enough to stay alive.
+But today’s humans live on for decades longer than it takes to reproduce, to replace ourselves.
+We can spend that time in much greater contentment than feeling and functioning just well enough to stay alive.

-You probably want something better than mere survival—I certainly do.
-Some practices move our brains beyond surviving and toward thriving.
-The ones we offer are available to everyone who is still breathing, thinking, and willing to participate.
+You probably want something better than mere survival—I sure do.
+Some practices move our brains beyond surviving and toward thriving, contentment.
+The practices we offer are available to everyone who is still breathing, thinking, and willing to participate.

 Have you experienced one or more of the following?

 - A locked-in or inflated sense of self (“I, me, mine”)

 - Aversion; resistance

 - Fear of death